DejonckheereWard/GeneticZombieAI/README.md

 # GeneticZombieGame

-## Research Notes on Deep Reinforcement Learning
+## Research Notes / study on Deep Reinforcement Learning

 Reinforcement learning works on the usage of rewards (Postive and Negative) to learn how to behave in its environment.
 Do something good (stay alive / pick up coin) will reward the agent with positive points, while taking damage will give a negative reward.
 The goal of the agent is to maximize the cumulative reward.